mackyle/markdown/syntax.md

 <h3 id="p">Paragraphs and Line Breaks</h3>

 A paragraph is simply one or more consecutive lines of text, separated by one or more blank lines.
 (A blank line is any line that looks like a blank line -- a line containing nothing but spaces or tabs is considered blank.)
 Normal paragraphs should not be indented with spaces or tabs.
-Note that Markdown expands all tabs to spaces using tabstops set at 4 spaces apart.
-It performs this expansion before doing anything else.
+Note that Markdown expands all tabs to spaces before doing anything else.

 The implication of the "one or more consecutive lines of text" rule is that Markdown supports "hard-wrapped" text paragraphs.
 This differs